kyverno/chainsaw/website/docs/general/outputs.md

         env:
         - name: GREETINGS
           value: (join(' ', [$hello, $chainsaw, 'is', $awesome]))
+        # output is used to register a new `$OUTPUT` binding
         outputs:
+          # by default, the `$OUTPUT` binding is assigned
+          # the content of the standard output
         - name: OUTPUT
           value: ($stdout)
+          # if the match statement evaluates to true,
+          # the `$OUTPUT` binding will be set to
+          # 'YES! chainsaw is awesome'
+        - match:
+            ($OUTPUT): hello chainsaw is awesome
+          name: OUTPUT
+          value: YES! chainsaw is awesome
         content: echo $GREETINGS
     - script:
+        # output from the previous operation is used
+        # to configure an evironment variable
         env:
         - name: INPUT
           value: ($OUTPUT)
         content: echo $INPUT
 ```

+### Reference

+Browse the [reference documentation](../reference/apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Output) to see the syntax details and where outputs can be declared.

 ### Templating